daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Would Rather Be Reading

 Books are your friends.
-What’s more important than knowledge?
+What's more important than knowledge?
 Nothing.

 * Tier 1: Knowledge Is Power
 * Tier 2: Greater Enhanced Intellect